Turning On or Off a Control Unit Relay with an iMonnit Rule

 Therefore, in this specific example, the relay will stay engaged/on, and the fan will continue to operate.
 The temperature will continue to drop.
 Since we configured the second Rule to send an Off command once the temperature sensor reports 75°F, Relay 1 will be turned off, and so will the fan.

 With this configuration, the fan will be on if the temperature is above 80°F (and remain on until the temperature cools to 75°F).
-It will be off if the temperature is below 75°F (and remain off until the temperature heats to 80°F).
+It will be off if the temperature is below 75°F (and stay off until the temperature heats to 80°F).

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.